warphunter/srch/README.md

 Examples of srch' extended functionality:

 -Dx for listing the x directories containing most files.
-Useful if a file system is running out of inodes, and you are in a hurry to clean up.
+Useful if a file system is running out of inodes, and you need to find out where all of them are located, possibly to clean up.

 -Fx for listing the x biggest files.
 Useful when a file system is filling up, and you don't know which files are causing it.